 Choose shortest possible means of communication

 - If it’s a farther destination, prefer flights than trains if possible.
 They would be of short duration.
 In a maximum of 3 hours flight you can reach to most parts of your country.
+And, here’s some tips for flying with a toddler that will come very handy for you if you are planning to.

 - You should try to reach ahead for checking in and other formalities, that would give you and the baby adequate time to rest, relax and nurse if required, before on boarding.
 When we fly to our native, there is only one direct flight that takes 4 hrs and is scheduled at 6 in the morning.
 This means we have to reach quiet early at the airport, we have to carry our baby while she is still asleep.
 So, we prefer to reach early and check-in.
 Then, when she wakes up, we get plenty of time to get her freshened up and fed before the flight.